-Indicators: Dublin: Susp pension of Transfers 3 1.
-Are Dublin transfers systematically suspended a as a matter of policy or jurisprudence to one or more countries? □ No If yes, to which country or countries?
-Greece ,
+Indicators: Dublin: Suspension of Transfers 1.
+Are Dublin transfers systematically suspended a as a matter of policy or jurisprudence to one or more countries? ⊠ Yes □ No If yes, to which country or countries?
+Greece, Bulgaria, Hungary

 Following the M.S.S. v.
 Belgium and Greece ruling, all transfers to Greece are suspended where the person has not been provided with protection status there.
+In 2017, seven cases were registered concerning Greece but only one was transferred for readmission.